Investment Banking from a Military Background: Transition Guide

 The demanding hours and rigorous standards of investment banking align with military discipline and work ethic.
 Service members are accustomed to performing at high levels regardless of fatigue, personal preference, or external conditions.

-Banks recognize that candidates who have completed military training and service have already demonstrated the commitment required to succeed in an equally demanding civilian environment.
+Banks recognize that candidates who have completed military training and service have already demonstrated the commitment and resilience required to succeed in an equally demanding civilian environment.
+For perspective on what the daily grind looks like, see our overview of a day in the life of an investment banking analyst.

 Attention to Detail